lerontonge/Haskell-Practice/README.md

-# Haskell-Practice
+# Haskell Learning

-This repository contains all the files I will be making where it concerns my Haskell Practice and learning to keep track of my progress.
+This repository contains all the files I will be making where it concerns my Haskell learning and learning to keep track of my progress.